14 design secrets to build a Squarespace website fast

 I've heard of people spending months or even years, yes years, just deciding which platform, which template, and how to get started.

-I’m here to give a an ever-so-kind kick in the buns and tell you, there is no right way, just start already!
+I’m here to give an ever-so-kind kick in the buns and tell you, there is no right way, just start already!

 A sign of a successful entrepreneur is someone who starts before they're ready.